2018ik/2018ik.github.io/_wiki/faith.markdown

 In our natural life, we actually cannot believe in God.
 We need Christ to become our faith.
 This is altogether based on the mercy of God.

+After we are given faith, this faith must be exercised, that the virtue of the divine life may be developed and reach maturity.

 ## Believing

 Believing in is to believe that God is real.
 To believe into God is to have an organic union.